 THE TANGY REFRESHING INGREDIENTS

 I was so fortunate this year when I went shopping for my fresh cranberries, I discovered some local cranberries from Cape Blanco Cranberries in Port Orford, Oregon.
-I hadn’t heard of them before and was surprised to see them in the store.
-Their slogan is “The World’s Best Cranberries!” and I found these beautiful cranberries to be the best I’ve ever had.
+I hadn’t heard of them before and was happy to see them.
+Their slogan is “The World’s Best Cranberries!” and I found these beautiful Real Food cranberries to be the best I’ve ever had.
 So fresh and flavorful and flawless!

 Begin preparing the relish by rinsing a 12-ounce package of raw cranberries in a colander, chopping an unpeeled medium-sized Fuji apple, or any kind you have on hand, into chunks, and zesting and supreming a large orange.
 Squeeze the juice from the orange into a blender or food processor and then add the cranberries.

 Next, add the orange segments and zest, the apple chunks, some organic cane sugar, some good quality honey and some ground cinnamon to the processor.
-My current favorite is Organic Ceylon Cinnamon.
-The Ninja blender and food processor I love to use can be found in my Walmart.com Shop.
-It’s my favorite home kitchen blending, chopping appliance.
+The Ninja blender and food processor is my favorite home kitchen blending, chopping appliance.
 It’s lightweight, powerful and BPA free.

 Now pulse all the ingredients together, stopping to scrape down the sides of the processor often until everything is chopped, not pureed.
 Pour into a bowl and serve.
 It’s so fragrant and refreshing and can be used in a dozen different ways.
 With poultry, as a snack, for breakfast on toast, on yogurt or even on ice cream.
 I’ll post some suggestions in the near future.